Cleco (fastener)

 A cleco, also spelled generically cleko, is a temporary fastener developed by the Cleveland Pneumatic Tool Company.
 Widely used in the manufacture and repair of aluminum-skinned aircraft, it is used to temporarily fasten sheets of material together, or to hold parts such as stiffeners, frames etc together, before they are permanently joined.

 Operation

-Clecos are installed in holes drilled through the workpieces (usually holes intended for permanent fasteners installed later).
+Clecos are installed in holes drilled through the workpieces (usually holes intended for permanent fasteners, like pop rivets, installed later).
 They expand on the far side of the workpieces and then draw and clamp them together while maintaining the desired alignment and preventing distortion of the pieces.
 Clecos should fit snugly in their holes to prevent shifting of the workpieces and maintain the alignment of fastener holes which do not have Clecos in them.
 They are blind fasteners; so they can be installed in assemblies where the worker does not have access to the other side.
-If permanent fasteners are installed in Cleco holes, a Cleco will be removed when its hole is needed.
+If permanent fasteners are to be installed in Cleco holes, a Cleco will be removed when its hole is needed.
 If the workpieces are bonded or welded, then the Cleco holes may need to be filled later.